 - assure your guests that you will return the full payment of the stay, without charging any cancellation fee, if the trip cannot take place due to the cancellation of flights or for public health reasons.

-A complete package for quarantined guests
+Generosity: a complete package for quarantined guests

 All your guests know that there is a risk – more or less remote, depending on the evolution of the pandemic – that they will become ill during their stay at your hotel.
 So it’s also important that your guests understand how you will deal with this hypothetical scenario.